ucb-bar/chipyard/docs/Getting-Started/index.rst

 These guides will walk you through the basics of the REBAR framework:

-- First, we will go over the different configurations avaliable.
+- First, we will go over the different configurations available.

 - Then, we will walk through adding a custom accelerator.